Xenon-s/ioBroker.device-reminder/README.md

 - the current state of the device
 - the current live consumption (fetched from the *path consumption/energy*) and
-- the message to the messengers is displayed.
+- the message to the messengers
+- averageConsumption (Can be used as an aid to determine your own threshold values)
+- do not disturb (if activated, no messages are sent) is displayed.
 <br>
 <br>